FrederikTobner/JANUS/book/src/chapter-02-getting-started/project-setup.md

 - `-nostdlib` - No standard library linking
 - `-mno-red-zone` - Disable red zone (x86_64 ABI quirk for kernel code)
 - `-fno-stack-protector` - No stack canaries (we're the OS!)

+[!side]
+Red zone is a 128-byte area below the stack pointer that functions can use without adjusting `rsp`.
+Interrupts break this assumption in kernel code.
+[/!side]

 Don't worry about memorizing these.
 We'll explain each flag when we use it.